clarkgrubb/data-tools/README.md

 [tsv](#tsv) | [csv](#csv) | [xlsx](#xlsx)

-As mentioned previously, much that can be done with a SQL SELECT statement in a database can also be done with `awk`, `sort`, and `join`.
+Much that can be done with a SQL SELECT statement in a database can also be done with `awk`, `sort`, and `join`.
 If you are not familiar with the commands, consider reading the man pages.

 Relational data can be stored in flat files in a variety of ways.
 On Unix, the `/etc/passwd` file stores records one per line, with colons (:) separating the seven fields.
 We can use `awk` to query the file.